 Heritage Communities Local Growth Planning Project Working Group

-The City was soliciting applications for locals who are passionate and committed to participate in the Heritage Communities Working Group.
+Between August 28 and September 22, The City was accepting applications for the Heritage Communities Local Growth Planning Working Group.
 This working group will provide key input into the Heritage Communities project and will help ensure different viewpoints and perspectives are brought to the table.
-Applications for the working group closed on September 22.
+We received over 170 applications from the broader community.

 Testimonials from other working group participants